MicrosoftDocs/cpp-docs/docs/mfc/reference/cacceleratedeceleratetransition-class1.md

 ```
 virtual BOOL Create(
     IUIAnimationTransitionLibrary* pLibrary,
-    IUIAnimationTransitionFactory* */);
+    IUIAnimationTransitionFactory* *\not used*\);
 ```

 ### Parameters
 `pLibrary`
- A pointer to transition library, which is responsible for creation of standard transitions.
+ A pointer to an [IUIAnimationTransitionLibrary interface](https://msdn.microsoft.com/library/windows/desktop/dd371897), which defines a library of standard transitions.

 ### Return Value
  TRUE if transition is created successfully; otherwise FALSE.